 Students who withdraw voluntarily sever their connection with the University.
-Students must accomplish withdrawal during a term through the appropriate Dean (Dean of The College, Vice President for Student Affairs and Dean of Students, Dean of Student Life, Assistant Dean for First-Year Experience, or Associate Dean of the School of Law for Academic Affairs).
+Students must accomplish withdrawal during a term through the appropriate Dean (designated Associate Dean of The College or Vice President for Student Affairs and Dean of Students (or designee for either)).
 Those students withdrawing from the university during any term for reasons other than medical and having a cumulative grade-point average below 2.000 will fall under the Automatic Rule.
 A voluntary withdrawal will have an effect on academic grades and/or credits, refund of applicable fees, and access to University housing or other facilities.
 The University will consider students not returning for a subsequent term to have withdrawn voluntarily.
-Students who withdraw voluntarily may apply for reinstatement (see the details and requirements for this process in the catalog at "Reinstatement" or the Reinstatement section below.)
+Students who withdraw voluntarily may apply for reinstatement (see the details and requirements for this process in the Reinstatement section below.)